steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/Data+Exchange/Index.md

 ## The Data Exchange API

-The API consists of two interfaces, the **IDataExchangeHandler** which needs to be implemented by the host and the **IDataExchangeReceiver** which needs to be implemented by the plug-in.
+The API consists of two interfaces, the [IDataExchangeHandler](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IDataExchangeHandler.html) which needs to be implemented by the host and the [IDataExchangeReceiver](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IDataExchangeReceiver.html) which needs to be implemented by the plug-in.

 ### IDataExchangeHandler

-The **IDataExchangeHandler** implements a direct and thread-safe connection from the realtime audio context of the audio processor to the non-realtime audio context of the edit controller.
+The [IDataExchangeHandler](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IDataExchangeHandler.html) implements a direct and thread-safe connection from the realtime audio context of the audio processor to the non-realtime audio context of the edit controller.
-This should be used when the edit controller needs continous data from the audio process for visualization or other use-cases.
-To circumvent the bottleneck on the main thread it is possible to configure the connection in a way that the calls to the edit controller will happen on a background thread, see **IDataExchangeReceiver** below.
+This should be used when the edit controller needs continuous data from the audio process for visualization or other use-cases.
+To circumvent the bottleneck on the main thread it is possible to configure the connection in a way that the calls to the edit controller will happen on a background thread, see [IDataExchangeReceiver](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IDataExchangeReceiver.html) below.

 #### Opening a queue